GodsonJohn01/extract-log-info/README.md

 3. Install the requirements using `pip install -r requirements.txt`

 4. Now, Run the main file  `python3 extract_log.py`.
    Congrats!
-You can see the output in the file `output.txt` if everything is right.
+You can see the output in the file `output/output.txt` if everything is right.

 5. To run the test cases, simply run the command `pytest` It will automatically run the test file `test_extract_log.py` since it starts with keyword `test_`